Updated April 2019

 4. Don’t focus on the latest ICCA rankings alone, but provide the full picture

-- Educate journalists about what the ICCA rankings represent and what is not included.
+- Educate journalists about what the ICCA rankings represent and what not (see more detailed axplanation below)

 - Association meetings are long term business, so also look at what is currently in the order books to create a positive story.